EasyMargining/esm-gateway/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

+1. Take back the database and run mongod

+   mongod --port 27017 --dbpath "your/db/path"

-1. [Node.js][]: We use Node to run a development web server and build the project.
+2. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

+3. Download the hipster-registry on github and run it (https://github.com/jhipster/jhipster-registry)

+4. Set the config to enable install development tools

+    npm config set registry https://registry.npmjs.org/

+(OR
+    npm config set registry "https://itbox-nexus-ext.fr.world.socgen/nexus-ext/content/repositories/ext-all-npm-group/"
+    npm config set cafile "path/to/all.pem")

-After installing Node, you should be able to run the following command to install development tools (like [Bower][] and [BrowserSync][]).
+5. Now, you should be able to run the following command to install development tools (like [Bower][] and [BrowserSync][]).
 You will only need to run this command when dependencies change in package.json.

     npm install